 Are there any local support groups for caregivers?

 Caregiving can be a very demanding role, both physically and mentally.
-Your relative's doctor will be able to give you details of any local support groups specifically for caregivers.
+Your relative's doctor or nurse will be able to give you details of any local support groups specifically for caregivers.
 You may find these groups helpful as there will be people in the same situation as you, who will be happy to share their experiences with you.

 Are there any services offered by social services that may help me?

 You may be entitled to receive various types of assistance when caring for a relative.
-Your doctor will be able to give you contact details for the relevant social services so that you can find out if you are eligible.
+Your doctor or nurse will be able to give you contact details for the relevant social services so that you can find out if you are eligible.